Alicepinch/bakemyday/README.md

 - As a shopper on bakemyday I would like to be able to easily select the quantity of what I add to my basket
 - As a shopper on bakemyday I would like to be able to sort product by name an description
 - As a shopper on bakemyday I would like to recieve email confirmation after I have placed an order
+- As a shopper on bakemyday I would like to be able to view my order history after placing an order

 ### Site User